 Note: Apple’s USB-C to lightning cable will function with this device to deliver power, however, that particular cable is NOT designed to deliver power and wired data simultaneously.
-For that purpose, we’ve designed our USB-C to Lightning Cable.

 Your new PoE converter is designed to be simple to install and set up.
 It is small and light enough to leave “inline” with your network cable and designed to fit inside a US single gang wall box or 60 mm deep EU round wall box.